PontaMedia/brandcaptcha-plugin-wordpress/readme.md

 ##Installation

-DIRECT DOWNLOAD (Ready to install in Wordpress)
+DIRECT DOWNLOAD (Ready for install in Wordpress)

 Download the plugin directly from this URL https://github.com/PontaMedia/brandcaptcha-plugin-wordpress/raw/master/wp-brandcaptcha.zip